 Step In To Your Medicine:

-Join us for our inaugural Women's Retreat this Spring
+Join us for our Women's Retreat this Spring, April 27th-May 2nd, in Asheville

 Do you have a small voice inside you calling you into something more meaningful, for yourself as a person and your work in the world, but feel unsure what to do about it?
 This gathering is created for you.

-First, a thank you to the many women who have come through our clinical training programs, learned of our backgrounds in more nature-based ceremonial work, and requested this offering.
-We appreciate all of you nudging us to create this retreat.
+First, a thank you...to the many women who have come through our clinical and psychedelic training programs, learned of our backgrounds in more nature-based ceremonial work, and requested this offering.
+As always, we appreciate you nudging us to create these retreats.

-This gathering is a combination of other professional trainings Kara and Signi have been facilitating for years, combined into one gathering.
-Some clinicians in our combined training communities have attending our trainings for psychedelic-assisted psychotherapy using Ketamine and know the impact of experiencing it yourself.
-Some of you have attended our more ceremonial offerings, where we deep dive into how to listen to nature, your own inner knowing, and the voice of spirit in your life- even if all this is new to you.
-Some of you have learned IFS or EMDR skills from us and have been drawn to the idea of connecting yourself deeper to your work as a healer, not just with clinical skills but with intentional self-discovery.
+This gathering is a combination of retreats Kara and Signi have been facilitating for years.
+You may have attended our trainings for psychedelic-assisted psychotherapy using Ketamine and know the impact of experiencing it yourself.
+You may have attended our more ceremonial offerings, where we deep dive into how to listen to nature, your own inner knowing, and the voice of spirit in your life- even if all this is new to you.
+You may have learned IFS or EMDR skills from us and have been drawn to the idea of connecting yourself deeper to your work in the world.
+You may have stumbled upon this simply because you are a woman in today's world, under-resourced and exhausted.

 Intention

-As we move into Spring on the Sanctuary land, we hope to turn inward together and examine ourselves, our relationship to our own spirituality, and our work in the world of therapy or psychedelic therapy.
-How can our work become part of what sustains us in our relationship to Spirit, whatever that be for each of us?
+As we move into Spring on the land, we hope to turn inward together and examine ourselves, our relationship to our own spirituality, and ask the question, "What's next"?
+"What's missing?"
+How can our work in the world become part of what sustains us in our relationship to Spirit, whatever that be for each of us?

-The learning focus of the gathering includes nature connection, group-held self exploration in a confidential container, and your own medically-supervised psychedelic experiences.
+The focus of the gathering includes nature connection, group-held self exploration in a confidential container, and a gentle introduction to medically-supervised psychedelic experiences.
+There will also be time for quiet reflection and time on the land.

 We will take a small cohort of eight women, and you will be supported by skilled facilitators and a closed cohort of women who are on similar life paths, held by confidentiality and mutual respect.

-We have created this offering to use ceremonial and psychedelic experience to focus not on you as a provider- but you as a person.
-If you lean into curiosity about your own life’s bigger purpose, the questions of what that will mean for your work in the world will naturally follow.
-We intend to create a space for women providers to support each other as we each explore these questions for ourselves.
+We have created this offering to use ceremonial and psychedelic experience to focus not on you as a professional- but you as a person.
+If you lean into curiosity about your own life’s bigger purpose, the question of what this can mean for your work in the world will naturally follow.
+We intend to create a space for women to support each other as we each explore these questions for ourselves.

 We provide a safe context for you to experience psychedelic doses of Ketamine with different routes of administration.